 These details can change significantly from patient to patient, so they are confirmed only after the implant site has been reviewed properly.

-If the tooth is still in place, the first decision is whether it can be removed and replaced with an implant immediately, or whether the site needs time to heal first.
+If the tooth is still in place, we first confirm whether it can be removed and replaced with an implant immediately, or whether the site needs time to heal.

-These are added only when the bone or anatomy requires them.
-They are among the biggest factors that can change both timing and total cost.
+These are added only when bone or anatomy requires them.
+They are among the biggest factors that can change timing, visits, and total cost.

 The standard estimate includes a guide pathway.
 During the exam, we confirm whether it stays, changes, or the site allows a simpler route.

 Some implants heal under the gum and need a second-stage visit before the crown phase.
-This depends on the surgical protocol and how the site was left to heal.
+This depends on the surgical protocol and how the site healed.

 This is the staged sequence most patients are actually trying to understand when they search for dental implants in Mexico City.
 The exact timing changes by tooth, bone, and whether extraction or grafting is part of the case.

-Before surgery is even discussed, we review the missing or failing tooth, the neighboring teeth, the gums, the occlusion, and any imaging you already have.
-If newer imaging is needed, we explain why first.
+Before surgery is even discussed, we review the missing or failing tooth, neighboring teeth, gums, occlusion, and preferably a recent CBCT.
+If a new 3D scan is needed to decide candidacy or quote scope, we explain why.

 Some cases are straightforward placement.
 Others add extraction, socket preservation, a surgical guide, or regeneration because the site genuinely calls for it.